isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The rule against global variables applies to namespace scope variables as well.

-**Alternative**: If you use global (more generally namespace scope data) to avoid copying, consider passing the data as an object by const reference.
+**Alternative**: If you use global (more generally namespace scope data) to avoid copying, consider passing the data as an object by reference to const.
 Another solution is to define the data as the state of some object and the operations as member functions.

 **Warning**: Beware of data races: If one thread can access nonlocal data (or data passed by reference) while another thread executes the callee, we can have a data race.